AritraC1/SkyPulse/README.md

 4. Connect your device or launch an emulator.
 5. Run the Flutter app: 'flutter run'
 6. Input the server URL (e.g., 'http://localhost:3000')

-## Functionality

-- The app provides a user interface where users can enter a location to view weather information.
-It fetches data from the backend, displays the location name, weather icon, temperature, description, and other details like wind speed and humidity, and updates the background and weather icon based on weather conditions.